 Heinzerling has three principal criticisms.

-- Organic statues give agencies – not the White House – the authority to make rules.
+Organic statues give agencies – not the White House – the authority to make rules.
 This argument raises form over substance.
-The Constitution gives the Executive Branch the authority to implement laws passed… More
+The Constitution gives the Executive Branch the authority to implement laws passed by Congress… More

 The Fifth Circuit Rejects EPA’s Disapproval of Alabama’s Opacity Regulation: Do We Blame EPA, DOJ, or Two Judges?